PropFlow User Guide

 • Select a computator and, if needed, an engine variant with policies.

-• Enable snapshots or convergence rules to match your evaluation criteria.
+• Configure convergence rules to match your evaluation criteria.

 4. Run experiments